By Dan Weiser, Senior Marketing Business Development Executive

 April 2022 – hype around BeReal grows

-By April, mentions of the app were almost five times greater than in March and the hype around BeReal was in full swing – as was talk of said hype.
-Used used the phrase ‘Bereal hype‘ exclusively in April compared to prior months.
+By April, social conversations about BeReal were almost five times greater than in March and the hype around BeReal was in full swing – as was talk of said hype.
+Users used the phrase ‘Bereal hype‘ exclusively in April compared to prior months.
 Users spoke of their obsession with the app and were 1.4x more likely to mention the app in a loving way.

 Users losing interest already?